eventql/eventql/doc/api/overview.md

 ================

-EventQL supports a number of APIs that allow you to programmatically insert records, create and alter tables and execute queries.
+EventQL supports a number of APIs that allow you to programmatically insert rows, create and alter tables and execute queries.

 ### [HTTP API](...)